ulfryk/mdfsp/design/1_DESIGN.md

 6. _keep track of streamed released songs for the distribution — only stream longer than 30sec is considered for monetization (assume streams are unique between each other);_
     1. should we constantly pull info about streams from a streaming platform, or do we do it in batches periodically?
+    2. should we mark every stream as considered for monetization?
 7. _artist can request a report of streamed songs — both monetized and not;_
     1. is it something visualised in ui or a file?
 If the latter one, what is/are the format/s?
     2. should it contain a list of all streams with dates and times of streaming or only list of songs